 Notes

-- Nutritional information is calculated using an online calculator and is an estimate.
-The values will vary depending on the specific ingredients you use and your serving size.
+- Nutritional values are an estimate and will vary depending on the exact ingredients used and your serving size.